PLC-lang/rusty/book/src/datatypes.md

 ### DATE_AND_TIME
 The `DATE_AND_TIME` datatype is used to represent a certain point in time in the Gregorian Calendar.
-Such a value is stored as an `i64` with a precision in milliseconds and denotes the number of milliseconds that have elapsed since January 1, 1970 UTC not counting leap seconds.
+Such a value is stored as an `i64` with a precision in nanoseconds and denotes the number of nanoseconds that have elapsed since January 1, 1970 UTC not counting leap seconds.
 DATE_AND_TIME literals start with `DATE_AND_TIME#` or `DT#` followed by a date and time in the format of `yyyy-mm-dd-hh:mm:ss`.